 Most Familiar Bird Gods

-Birds have figured prominently in the mythology and theology of many cultures, and while many bird god legends have been lost to history or are discussed in many different incarnations, the most popular and familiar bird-god figures include…
+Birds have figured prominently in the mythology and theology of many cultures.
+While many bird god legends have been lost to history, there are still popular and familiar bird-god figures that are well-known today.

 - Horus – from Egyptian theology